How Much to Tip House Cleaners in 2026

 Extra Dirty or Neglected Homes

-If your home has not been professionally cleaned in months, or if the cleaner walked into conditions significantly worse than expected — pet hair everywhere, kitchen grease buildup, mold in the bathroom — tip more.
-The labor involved in a neglected home is substantially greater than a maintained one.
-Oregon's wet climate means mold and mildew accumulate faster than in drier states, and your cleaner may be spending extra time addressing moisture-related grime that is common in the Willamette Valley.
+If your home has not been professionally cleaned in months, or the cleaner walked into conditions significantly worse than expected, tip more.
+Oregon's wet climate means mold and mildew accumulate faster than in drier states.

 Special Requests and Add-Ons

-Did you ask for inside-the-oven cleaning, refrigerator cleanout, window washing, or organizing a cluttered room?
-These extras require additional time and effort beyond a standard clean.
-If you added tasks that were not part of the original quote, a higher tip acknowledges the extra work.
+Inside-the-oven cleaning, refrigerator cleanout, window washing, or organizing a cluttered room — these extras require additional time and effort beyond a standard clean.

 Holidays and Last-Minute Bookings

-If your cleaner worked during a holiday week, came in on short notice, or rearranged their schedule to accommodate an urgent request, a larger tip is appropriate.
-Cleaners in the Portland metro area are especially busy around Thanksgiving and the December holidays, and accommodating your schedule may mean turning down other clients.
+If your cleaner worked during a holiday week, came on short notice, or rearranged their schedule, a larger tip is appropriate.

 Exceptional Results

-Sometimes a cleaner goes above and beyond — they notice a leaking pipe and alert you, they take extra care with your antique furniture, or they leave a hand-written note about a maintenance issue they spotted.
-These moments of thoughtfulness deserve recognition beyond the standard tip.
+When a cleaner goes above and beyond — noticing a leaking pipe, taking extra care with antique furniture, or leaving a note about a maintenance issue.

 Company Employees vs. Independent Cleaners